-One of the first steps you must take when you start a new job as an employee is filling out Internal Revenue Service Form W-4.
-The form helps your employer to determine how much federal income tax to withhold from your pay.
-It helps you avoid tax penalties from underpayment, and it also reduces the likelihood that you'll overpay and have to wait for a refund to get your tax dollars back.
+One of the first steps you must take when you start a new job as an employee is filling out the Internal Revenue Service Form W-4.
+The form helps your employer determine how much federal income tax to withhold from your pay.
+It helps you avoid tax penalties from underpayment, and completing it correctly also reduces the likelihood that you'll overpay and have to wait for a refund to get your tax dollars back.

 Why a Revised Form W-4?

 You used to have to calculate your "allowances" on the old Form W-4.
 These allowances were hinged to the personal exemptions you could claim on your tax return through the 2017 tax year, before the Tax Cuts and Jobs Act went into effect and eliminated them from the tax code.
 You no longer have to figure out your allowances to determine how much should be withheld from your pay.
 The 2022 Form W-4 reflects that and makes the whole process easier.

 The IRS has indicated that the revisions increase the form's "simplicity and accuracy."

 Your employer uses Form W-4 to obtain information about your marital status and your preference for additional federal income tax withholding.
 They use this document to determine how much federal income tax – but not Social Security or Medicare tax – to collect from each of your paychecks.
 Social Security and Medicare are flat-rate taxes that apply the same percentage to all taxpayers' incomes.